-People staying at home will be consuming more content like news and videos and using more online communication tools than ever before.
+People will still be consuming news and video content and using online communication tools and map searches more than usual.

-Facebook reports a 50% increase in messaging, with voice and video calling more than doubling on Messenger and WhatsApp.
+Facebook recently reported a 50% increase in messaging, with voice and video calling more than doubling on Messenger and WhatsApp.

-With a large percentage of usage centered around messaging, groups, and livestreams, Facebook says many of these features are not monetized, so they are seeing a decrease in ad revenue.
+With a large percentage of usage centered around messaging, groups, and livestreams, Facebook says many of these features are not monetized.
+They are seeing a decrease in ad revenue as a result.

-Despite this, overall, many people are returning to Facebook who had previously jettisoned the platform over privacy concerns.
+Despite this, many who had previously jettisoned the platform over privacy concerns are returning to Facebook.

-The decline in revenue in many digital ad platforms means there is an opportunity for advertisers to see less competition and increase market share without a change in their current budgets.
+The decline in revenue in many digital ad platforms means there is an opportunity for advertisers to take advantage of reduced competition and increase market share without a change in their current budgets.

 Opportunities worth exploring now as people consume more content: